 This post may contain affiliate sales links.
 Please read my disclosure policy.

-I tested SO many versions of these sugar cookies, I’m pretty sure my mother-in-law (who watches the twins while I work), thought I was losing my mind.
+I tested SO many versions of these sugar cookies.
+I’m pretty sure my mother-in-law (who watches the twins while I work), thought I was losing my mind.
 I’d be all, “Just one more version!” and then a week later there’d still be new batches on the counter.
+But finally, I found the perfect sugar cookie recipe.
+Everything about these cookies is just right.

-In closing, these soft sugar cookies are dangerous because you want to keep eating them all!
+In closing, these soft sugar cookies are dangerous because you’ll want to eat them all in one sitting.

 Baking Soda + Baking Powder